Linaro/lava/doc/installation.rst

 What is the Pipeline?
 =====================

-.. note:: Production systems will begin to migrate to the pipeline during 2016.
+.. note:: Linaro production systems in the Cambridge lab began to migrate to the pipeline with the 2016.2 production release whilst retaining support for the deprecated model until the migration is complete.
+   Deprecated support is due to be removed in 2017.

-In parallel with the :ref:`single_instance` and :ref:`distributed_instance` models, the :term:`dispatcher refactoring <refactoring>` introduces changes and new elements which should not be confused with the previous production models.
+In parallel with the **deprecated** :ref:`single_instance` and :ref:`distributed_instance` models, the :term:`dispatcher refactoring <refactoring>` introduces changes and new elements which should not be confused with the previous production models.
-It is possible to install LAVA using the new design but the documentation is pending.
+It is supported to install LAVA using solely the new design but there are some :ref:`pipeline_install_considerations` regarding your current device usage.
 Submission requirements and device support can change before and during a migration to the new design.

-This documentation includes notes on the new design, so to make things clearer, the following terms refer exclusively to the new design and have no bearing on :ref:`single_instance` or :ref:`distributed_instance` installation methods which should still be used for all production instances.
+This documentation includes notes on the new design, so to make things clearer, the following terms refer exclusively to the new design and have no bearing on :ref:`single_instance` or :ref:`distributed_instance` installation methods which are being used for current production instances in the Cambridge lab.

 #. :term:`pipeline`
 #. :term:`refactoring`